 Similar distributions of reactions to Israel are reflected with respect to visits to Israel.
 Only 26 percent of adult Jewish Americans report ever having travelled to the Jewish state.
-The proportion of those who have done so three or more times is six percent, the same as for those who have visited two times, while 14 percent went once.
+The proportion of those who have done so three or more times is six percent, the same as for those who have visited twice, while 14 percent went once.

-These four measures of commitment to or interest in Israel clearly correlate with various indicators of Jewishness, such as type of religious involvement and adherence to Jewish ritual.
+These four measures of commitment to--or interest in--Israel clearly correlate with various indicators of Jewishness, such as type of religious involvement and adherence to Jewish ritual.
 Secular and intermarried Jews are less close to Israel.
 And as might be expected, attitudes and behavior correlate with educational background.
-A good majority, 63 percent, of those who attended day school report themselves extremely, 34 percent, or very, 29 percent, attached to Israel.
-The small group who had private tutoring are a far second in indicating that they are very or extremely attached to Israel, while the part-timers are third and the Sunday schoolers fourth.
-Almost half of those without any Jewish education, 47 percent, said they feel no attachment; only five percent of them indicate extreme attachment.
+A good majority--63 percent--of those who attended day school report themselves extremely or very attached to Israel (34 percent and 29 percent, respectively).
+The small group who had private tutoring are a far second in indicating that they are very or extremely attached to Israel, while the part-time students are third and the Sunday schoolers fourth.
+Almost half of those without any Jewish education--47 percent--said they feel no attachment; only five percent of them indicate extreme attachment to Israel.